Ericsson/CodeCompass/doc/deps.md

 - **libgraphviz-dev**: GraphViz is used for generating diagram visualitaions.
 - **libmagic-dev**: For detecting file types.
 - **libgit2-dev**: For compiling Git plugin in CodeCompass.
-- **npm**: For handling JavaScript dependencies for CdoeCompass web GUI.
+- **npm**: For handling JavaScript dependencies for CodeCompass web GUI.
 - **ctags**: For search parsing.
 - **libgtest-dev**: For testing CodeCompass.
   ***See [Known issues](#known-issues)!***